birdhar/Birat1234/README.md

-- 🔭 I’m currently working on javascript projects
+- 🔭 I’m currently working on react projects
 - 🌱 I’m currently learning fullstack development.
 - 📫 How to reach me: <a>birat.dhar.89@gmail.com</a>
 - 😄 Resume: <a>https://drive.google.com/file/d/1qVTY9YlE54BhkdKfkEQRmIZn0X-XlvVH/view</a>...